-It is very important for all MCAT takers to understand the recent changes; even after nearly three years, much of the information out there — in books, on the web, and even in commercial courses — just plain isn’t right.
+It is very important for all MCAT takers to understand the 2015 changes; even after five years since the last big change much of the information out there — in books, on the web, and even in commercial courses — just plain isn’t right.
 I know that some of the commercial test prep companies have put a great deal of effort into planning for the current version but the problem they face is that until the new test was actual given (which happened for the first time on April 18 of 2015) no one outside AAMC knew exactly what it would look like.
 The companies relied on official AAMC statements about what would be there, which may sound like a good idea… except that it turned out that some of what AAMC said turned out to be, for whatever reason, untrue.
 And then after they’d gone to all the trouble to create new materials, they didn’t adjust to account for what the test actually turned out to be like.
 Further, many current instructors have not taken this version of the test at all, as AAMC has really cracked down on people taking the test for purposes other than admission to school.

 Luckily I was able to take the 2015 test and see for myself — when it comes to tests I don’t believe what I read or hear, only what I see.
 It turns out that there are very distinct ways to study for the different parts of the new tests, and unfortunately for most students those ways are not at all obvious, nor are all of them what most supposed experts are saying.
 But if you work with me you’ll get the full benefit of my first-hand experience with the MCAT.
 (Ask your Kaplan, Princeton Review, or Examkrackers instructors when they took the test — or whether they did so at all!)